seaZonal2001/100-Days-of-Code/Readme.md

 *NIT JSR*

 ## 🤔What is 100 Days of Code?
-100 Days of code is a commitment to practice DSA problems on sites like Leetcode,Hackerrank,GeeksForGeeks and along with this participating in all upcoming coding contest like on Codeforces,Codechef,Atcoder,,Hackerearth,Google Kickstart etc...
+100 Days of code is a commitment to practice DSA problems on sites like Leetcode,Hackerrank,GeeksForGeeks,Interviewbit,Prepbytes etc... and along with this participating in all upcoming coding contest like on Codeforces,Codechef,Atcoder,Hackerearth,Google Kickstart etc...

 ## 📋 What’s the plan?
-- Devoting a *minimum* of 1 hours to learn new concepts.
+- Devoting a *minimum* of 2 hours to learn new concepts.
 - And solving problems on the learnt concepts until you feel comfortable.
+- Try giving every contest to track your progress.

 ## My Coding Profiles